oakesja/elm-plot/readme.md

-be able to update domain and ranges for scale consider adding zooming as part of the framework, only makes sense for linear scales though don't draw points outside of bounding box but how to handle lines and areas that cross bounding box
+be able to update domain and ranges for scale consider adding zooming as part of the framework, only makes sense for linear scales though don't draw points outside of bounding box but how to handle lines and areas that cross bounding box consider doing grid lines seperate from axises to allow when to draw and how many ticks

 events
   - [ ] events that require knowledge of where on the plot it was clicked (x, y, band width)